-A Health-Conscious Mom's Affordable, DIY Clean Skincare Routine
+A Health-Conscious Mom's DIY Skincare Routine

 It took me a while to fully embrace clean skin care and beauty products as an important part of what healthy living means to me.
 I didn’t fully understand the negative health consequences that mainstream skin care and beauty products can have until I was well into my adult years.
 I made some small changes while I was pregnant with my son but truly it took struggling through a bout of health anxiety after my miscarriage to spur me to do the research I needed to do and fully replace my old products with cleaner alternatives.
 I wouldn’t wish that kind of anxiety about one’s health on anybody - but the plus side is that I now have a healthier skin care routine.